The Science of Safety: PG & PEG in Vaping

 4. The EVALI Outbreak — Clearing the Record

+The 2019–2020 EVALI outbreak resulted in thousands of hospitalizations and dozens of deaths across the United States.
 The CDC's comprehensive investigation identified Vitamin E acetate as the primary culprit — found in the bronchoalveolar lavage fluid of 48 out of 51 EVALI patients tested.
 [2] Standard vaping ingredients — PG and VG — were explicitly cleared of involvement.
+The regulatory and legislative responses that swept PEG off cannabis vaping shelves were enacted during maximum public

 5. Conclusion

 The narrative that propylene glycol and polyethylene glycol are dangerous compounds when vaporized rests on a single study conducted at unrealistic temperatures by authors without relevant scientific credentials, published in an alternative medicine journal during a public health crisis caused by a different compound entirely.
 Both compounds have documented safety records at realistic vaping temperatures.
-PG has a 70-year pharmaceutical inhalation history, FDA GRAS classification, multiple subchronic inhalation studies showing no biologically meaningful toxicological effects, and explicit CDC clearance from EVALI involvement.
-PEG, while less extensively studied than PG, shows consistent low-toxicity characteristics at realistic temperatures, and the Arizona study's findings about PEG suffer from precisely the same dry puff methodology flaw that invalidates its PG conclusions.
+PG has a 70-year pharmaceutical inhalation history, FDA GRAS classification, multiple subchronic inhalation studies showing no biologically meaningful

+toxicological effects, and explicit CDC clearance from EVALI involvement.
+PEG, while less extensively studied, shows consistent low-toxicity characteristics at realistic temperatures, and the Arizona study's findings about PEG suffer from precisely the same dry puff methodology flaw that invalidates its PG conclusions.
+The legislative responses that followed EVALI — including state-level restrictions on PG and PEG in cannabis products — were enacted during maximum public fear, based on a conflation of causes that the CDC's own investigation does not

 References